Cub scout 'heartbroken,' kicked out of his den for asking Colorado state senator tough questions

 NEXT WITH KYLE CLARK - A Cub Scout is now without a den after getting kicked out when he asked a Colorado state senator some tough questions.

-Ames asked very specific questions on gun control when State Senator Vicki Marble visited the 11-year-old's den on Oct.
+Ames asked very specific questions on gun control when State Sen. Vicki Marble, R-Fort Collins, visited the 11-year-old's den on Oct.
 9.

-Five days later, the Pack leader met with Ames' mom and said Ames could find another Den within the Pack but not the one he was currently in.
+Five days later, Ames' mom said she met with the Pack leader, who told her that Ames could find another Den within the Pack, but not the one he was currently in.

 "I am really heartbroken that my Den leader, which I really felt like I had a pretty good relationship with, decided to kick me out," Ames said.